Italian electoral law of 2017: Criticism

 The new electoral law has come under wide criticism from the centre-left opposition since its introduction for a series of reasons including instability, large parties bias, partitocracy, adaptation to opinion polls, and no agreement with the opposition, as the law was passed by the majority against the opinion of the opposition.
 Many felt that the "rules of the game" should be agreed upon by everybody, and not imposed by one side.
-The system is considered by its opposers to be less stable than the previous additional member system.
+The system is considered by its opposers to be less stable than the previous scorporo system.
 The region-based system in the upper house is not guaranteed to produce a clear majority, and may pave the way for governmental crises.
 Despite this criticism, Berlusconi's coalition won a clear majority after 2008 elections, both in the Chamber and Senate.

 It was widely alleged in the press at the time of its introduction, that the new system had been custom-designed by Silvio Berlusconi's government to give advantage to his House of Freedoms coalition in the 2006 elections, by eliminating seats for the numerous small parties on the Left that might not reach the 2% threshold.
 In the event, these small parties formed alliances to reach the threshold, and the centre-left won a surprise victory despite the system.

 It has been alleged that Italian parties have retained too much power in the First Republic, screening the choices citizens had in elections; this electoral law would maintain fixed electoral lists, where voters can only express a preference for a list but not for a specific candidate.
 This can be used by parties to all but guarantee re-election to unpopular but powerful figures, who would be weaker in a first past the post electoral system (a system never used in Italy in its pure form after World War I).

 In Italian elections, the left tend to fare better in direct confrontation than in proportional voting, a sign there are voters who trust left-wing candidates but not right-wing parties.
 It is alleged that the centre-right majority in the Parliament undertook this reform to boost their chances in the upcoming elections of 2006, which they lost by a very small margin.